noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

   for grouping purposes.
 For example:
   :literal:`select=sname,max(smetadata.capacity),min(smetadata.capacity)`
   will return the parking lots with the highest and lowest number of available parking spaces.

 .. _mobility-where-clause:

 The :literal:`WHERE` Clause
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The :literal:`WHERE` clause can be used to define conditions to filter
-Components for the :literal:`WHERE` condition can be built with the use of the
+out unwanted results and can be built with the use of the following
-following operators:
+operators:

 - `eq`: equal
 - `neq`: not equal